 - Too Dumb to Live:

 - Addison when she gets a truth (which was "Are you an addict?").
-Since this wasn't a dare, she pretty gets a free pass on harming herself and others.
-Rather than just admitting that she was a drug addict, she tries to leave, despite of the warnings, and dies as a result.
+Since this wasn't a dare, she more or less gets a free pass on harming herself and others.
+Rather than just admitting that she was a drug addict, she tries to leave, despite the warnings, and dies as a result.

 - The rest of the group isn't much better.
 Early in the game, they were told that they have to finish the first round before they can leave the house.
 As soon as Addison dies for refusing to tell the truth, they immediately leave, forgetting that Carter never took his turn.
 This cost him dearly when he had to do a dare (hang himself for two minutes) in his dorm room without any support from his friends.